doridori/Engine/README.md

 About
 ======

-- Like other popular FSMs (e.g. [Stateless4j](https://github.com/oxo42/stateless4j)) but designed with the below in mind.
+- Like other popular FSMs (e.g. [Stateless4j](https://github.com/oxo42/stateless4j)) but also designed with the below in mind.
 - Terse interface.
 Define only what you need.
 - Supports optional arbritrary data objects which `Action` can access if defined as a `Trigger` action or a `Cylinders` enter/exit action.
+- Defensive.
+Will throw if a trigger is received for a state where it has not been pre-defined.

 Example
 =======